sdsc/lustre-data-mover/README.md

 #Running:

 To start regular file copy celery workers on a node, run run.sh script.
 The run_del.sh script will run delete workers, and run_dirtime.sh runs directories mtime fix workers.
-Also there are debugging scripts ending with "_try" which run in foreground and display all debugging information. *_try_f.sh run the file worker and *_try.sh runs dir worker.
+To run the same scripts in debug mode, use "try_f" (files worker) and "try_d" (dirs worker) parameters for run.sh and run_del.sh scripts.
+Those will run in foreground and display all debugging information.

-By default scripts run 8 file and 8 dir celery workers, which connect to RabbitMQ server and wait for a job to perform.
+By default scripts run 16 file and 16 dir celery workers, which connect to RabbitMQ server and wait for a job to perform.

 Once all workers have been started, an initial message should be added to the queue containing the root location of source filesystem.
 To start files copy run: